matn7/CS-Notes/src/main/java/compact/README.md

 **The Singleton pattern**

-- Is used to ensure that a class has only one instance and to provide a global access point to that instance.
-- This is useful when only a single instance of a class should control the action throughout the execution.
 - The Singleton pattern is a design pattern that ensures a class has only one instance, while providing a global access point to this instance.
 - This is typically achieved by making the class's constructor private and providing a static method that returns the